LaravelDaily/course-react-parking/docs/Lesson 20 - View the parking details page.md

 export { route }
 ```

-3. Import newly created component and define route for that component in `src/main.jsx` file.
+3. Import the newly created component and define a route for that component in the `src/main.jsx` file.

 ```jsx
 import ParkingDetails from '@/views/parkings/ParkingDetails'